FAQ

 Sponsorship opportunities are available at many different levels.
 For more information, please click here to see our Support page.

-We have special seating needs, is The Wax accessible?
+We have special seating needs, is Weatherwax Hall accessible?

 Are you on social media?

+Yes!
 You can find us on Facebook and Instagram under the Jackson Symphony Orchestra name.
-We post about all of our concert series on these pages.
-Like and follow to stay up to date on all our latest concerts and events!
+We post about all of our concert series, behind-the-scenes moments and special announcements.
+Like and follow to stay up to date and if you’re attending a concert, make sure to tag us and use #MIJSO so we can see and share your experience!